indefinitelee/project-1/README.md

 I this game your cat is on the shelf and is knocking items off of it.
 You can click to move items back onto the shelf.
-If the cat pushes items off the edge of the shelf they fall and break.
+If the cat pushes items off the edge of the shelf it falls and breaks, and you lose.

-If several (10?) items fall off, you lose the game.
+The game can go on indefinitely as long as the player keeps the item on the shelf.

-The game can go on indefinitely as long as the player keeps items on the shelf.
+see https://git.generalassemb.ly/leerwilson/project-1 for commit history.

 Technologies: HTML, CSS with flexbox, jQuery and vanilla javascript.
 credits: